 Danger to humans: Blind snakes are harmless – they have no venom and their mouths are too small to bite a human.
 When uncovered or picked up they tend to respond by wiggling vigorously, emitting a small amount of smelly musk, and attempting to stab the disturber with their sharp tail tip.

 Conservation status and threats: No known conservation threats.
 Due to its secretive habits this snake is rarely seen in the wild, so actual status of its populations is unknown.

-You may notice that those four photos from Thailand look substantially different than the earlier five photos from Laos and Hong Kong at the top of this account, with the non-Thai snakes displaying a strikingly white head and being somewhat larger.
-Some experts have suggested that White-headed Blind Snakes in the southwestern portion of their range (Bangkok and Chiang Mai) may be a different species than those in the eastern and northern portions (Cambodia, Vietnam, Laos, Hong Kong), with the old scientific name Typhlops malaisei possibly playing a role in this distinction.
+You may notice that those four photos from Thailand look substantially different than the five photos from Laos and Hong Kong at the top of this account, with the non-Thai snakes displaying a strikingly white head and being somewhat larger.
+Some experts have suggested that White-headed Blind Snakes in this central portion of their range (Bangkok and Chiang Mai) may be a different species than those in the eastern and northern portions (Cambodia, Vietnam, Laos, Hong Kong), with the old scientific name Typhlops malaisei possibly playing a role in this distinction.
 However, I’ve found that White-headed Blind Snakes from Malaysia also appear similar to the Laotian/Hong Kong specimens.

 The University of Hong Kong: Ramphotyphlops albiceps

 Typhlops roxaneae, a new species of Thai blindsnake from the T. diardii species group, with a synopsis of the Typhlopidae of Thailand